Kultura i zhizn: History and profile

 Kultura i zhizn was first published on 28 June 1946.
-It was started by the propaganda institution of the central committee of the Communist Party, Administration of Agitation and Propaganda, abbreviated as Agitprop.
+It was started by the Administration of Agitation and Propaganda Department (abbreviated as Agitprop) of the Central Committee of the CPSU.
 Soon after its start the magazine became the principal media outlet for the ideologists of the party.
 The goals of Kultura i zhizn were reported as follows: "to develop Bolshevist criticism of defects in different branches of the economy and cultural life and to carry on an unyielding struggle with the remnants of the old ideology and with laziness, lack of culture, bureaucracy and carelessness...
 Producers and writers who suppose that the Soviet people want only entertainment and amusement... are hopelessly wrong.
 Soviet literature and art must produce works full of passion and deep thought, shot through with ideas of Soviet patriotism."